ayersdecker/Shale.Lofi-App/README.md

 # Shale.Lofi
-A native LoFi Desktop Solution.
+A native LoFi Mobile Solution.
 Providing low-fidelity music, environment information, and a simple, fascinating UI

+Project has issues, Music Embeds are loaded manually.
+Will not be servicing this Repository going forward.